Susan Strasberg: The Diary of Anne Frank

 Strasberg originated the title role in the Broadway production of The Diary of Anne Frank, directed by Garson Kanin, which ran for 717 performances from 1955 to 1957.
 Brooks Atkinson wrote that she was "a slender, enchanting young lady with a heart-shaped face, a pair of burning eyes, and the soul of an actress."
 Strasberg was nominated for a Tony Award at the age of 18 and became the youngest actress to star on Broadway with her name above the marquee title.
 In 1955 she appeared twice on the cover of Life (July 11, 1955 issue; November 11, 1955 issue) and soon after on the cover of Newsweek (December 19, 1955 issue).

 During her run on the show she did The Cradle Song with Helen Hayes on TV.

-The success of the play led to numerous film offers.
+The success of the play led to numerous film offers, including parts in Peyton Place, Until They Sail and Gidget.
 She decided on the lead in Stage Struck (1958), directed by Sidney Lumet.
 It was a remake of Morning Glory (1933) with Katharine Hepburn.
 According to one obituary, "It had seemed as if the beautiful, dark-haired actress might have an impact equal to that made by Jean Simmons and Audrey Hepburn as ingenues."

 Strasberg was not cast in the George Stevens film version of Anne Frank.
 Several reasons have been suggested for this: that Stevens did not want to deal with the influence of Strasberg's mother, Paula, and that Stevens saw Strasberg at the end of the play's run when her performance had become tired.
 Strasberg did not test for the role.

 Strasberg's next appearance on Broadway was in Time Remembered (1957–58) by Jean Anouilh with Richard Burton and Helen Hayes.
 It was another success and ran for 248 performances.

 Strasberg continued to guest star on TV shows like Westinghouse Desilu Playhouse, Play of the Week (a production of The Cherry Orchard with Hayes), and Our American Heritage.
 She was in the cast of the New York City Center production of William Saroyan's The Time of Your Life that played at the Brussels World Fair in 1958.
 It was filmed for Armchair Theatre.

 Strasberg appeared in Sean O'Casey's The Shadow of a Gunman (1958–59) for Jack Garfein alongside members of the Actors Studio; it ran for 52 performances.
 Brooks Atkinson said she had "willowy freshness".
 In 1959 she toured with Franchot Tone in Caesar and Cleopatra.